discordjs/guide/guide/creating-your-bot/command-handling.md

 };
 ```

-You can go ahead and do the same for the rest of your commands and put their respective blocks of code inside the `execute()` function.
+You can go ahead and do the same for the rest of your commands, putting their respective blocks of code inside the `execute()` function.

 ::: tip
 [`module.exports`](https://nodejs.org/api/modules.html#modules_module_exports) is how you export data in Node.js so that you can [`require()`](https://nodejs.org/api/modules.html#modules_require_id) it in other files.